Hyperawareness: What is hypervigilance, and what does hypervigilance feel like

 The opposite of emotional and physical hypervigilance could be physical relaxation, emotional tranquility, and a calm mind.

-It means being in a relaxed state wherein you’re not preoccupied with your own thoughts or compulsions.
+It means being in a relaxed state wherein you’re not preoccupied with your thoughts or compulsions.
 It stands for being in control of your thoughts and behavior.

 Still, being too relaxed can be a potentially bad and dangerous thing as well.
-If we perceive actual threats as being less dangerous than they actually are, then it’s more than likely that we won’t take the necessary actions to protect ourselves.
+If we perceive actual threats as being less dangerous than they are, then it’s more than likely that we won’t take the necessary actions to protect ourselves.

 Conclusion